holly257/DSA_Hashmaps/README.md

 6. Anagram grouping
     - Write an algorithm to group a list of words into anagrams.
     - For example, if the input was ['east', 'cars', 'acre', 'arcs', 'teas', 'eats', 'race'], the output should be: [['east', 'teas', 'eats'], ['cars', 'arcs'], ['acre', 'race']].
+7. Seperate Chaining
+    - Write another hash map implementation as above, but use separate chaining as the collision resolution mechanism.
+    - test your hash map with the same values from the lotr hash map above